ReLiva Physiotherapy & Rehab

 • Do not remove the cast unless advised by the doctor.
 This may hamper the healing of the fracture.

-Please contact one of our clinics directly for advice specific to your fracture.
+As Mrs Ritu Sengupta suggests, please contact one of our clinics directly for advice specific to your fracture.
 You can make an appointment with ReLiva Physiotherapy & Rehab at any stage.
 This is especially important if you believe you are not making satisfactory progress in your recovery, or if your mobility is compromised.

 This article is based on the contributions from Dr Priya Karthik (PT).
 Dr Priya is a highly experienced physiotherapist at Reliva and specialises in Rehab.
 She works across recoveries among adults, elderly as well as children.